-Jackie offers high-quality, prompt, and personable representation to educational institutions, including K-12 schools, colleges, and universities.
-Her breadth of experience in education and employment law means she can assist her clients with almost any issue they face, including board and school governance, labor and employment, immigration, discrimination and harassment, special education, student, and business and operations issues.
+Jackie offers high-quality, prompt, and personable representation to educational institutions, including K-12 schools, colleges, and universities, and other education-adjacent organizations and companies.
+Her breadth of experience in education and employment law means she can assist her clients with almost any issue they face, including regulatory and compliance, education technology, labor and employment, immigration, discrimination and harassment, early childhood and special education, student, and business and operations issues.

 Jackie attended the University of Virginia School of Law, where she was a recipient of the Dillard Scholarship, the Law School’s premier full merit scholarship, and a member of the editorial board for the Virginia Law Review.
 She is a summa cum laude graduate of the Donaghey Scholars honors program at the University of Arkansas at Little Rock where she triple majored in English Literature, History, and French.